Eschatologue/CM_wiki/docs/class/rogue/saboteur.md

     #### Sticky Web

+    **Prerequisite:** Level 5+ Rogue
-    _**Prerequisite:** Level 5+ Rogue, **Cost:** 2 Cordite charge(s)_
+    **Cost:** 2 Cordite charge(s)

     On impact, sticky white coating covers a 20-foot :aoe-square: Square.
-Any creature that starts its turn in the square, or enters the area during its turn must succeed on a Dexterity saving throw or have the Restrained condition.
-Affected creature can take an Action to make Strength or Dexterity saving throw, ending the effect on success.
+Any creature that starts its turn in the square, or enters the area during its turn must succeed on a DEX Save or have the Restrained condition.
+Affected creature can take an Action to make Strength or DEX Save, ending the effect on success.

     The coating dissolves after 1 minute.
 If it takes any :dmg-fire: Fire damage, it instantly disolves.